furkot/locale/Readme.md

 in: really bad and awkward) translation in your language.
 All automatically translated strings are marked as _fuzzy_.

-As a reviewer translator you go through the list of strings and do **one** of the 3 things:
+As a translator you go through the list of strings and do **one** of the 3 things:

 - approve the existing translation - by removing the _fuzzy_ indicator